zaps166/NFSIISE/README.md

 ## Compile:

 * To compile the game you must have a 32-bit:
+ * YASM assembler,
  * GCC compiler,
- * YASM assembler,
- * SDL2 devel,
+ * OpenGL devel,
- * OpenGL devel
+ * SDL2 devel.
 * Edit the "compile_nfs" script, modify what is needed, and then compile the game by executing script.
 It should automaticly generate executable file in "Need For Speed II SE" directory.

 ## Run:

 * Copy fedata" and "gamedata" directories from the Need For Speed II SE original CD-ROM (or from CD image from the Internet) into "Need For Speed II SE" directory.
-* You can delete unnecessary files, ex. "fedata/pc/text/text.*", because TCP version uses new files in root directory.
+* You can delete unnecessary files, e.g. "fedata/pc/text/text.*", because TCP version uses new files in root directory.
 * All files and directories copied from CD-ROM must have SMALL LETTERS!!!
 * If you want to chang language, edit "install.win" and change first line.
 Leave "4nn" as is and modify language name.
 Possible languages are:
  * english,